slu-openGIS/rladies19/README.md

 ### Lesson Quick Start
 #### Install Key Dependencies
 Before you proceed with other installations, it is important to get the `sf` package installed correctly.
-Users should be able to install `sf` using:
+You should be able to install `sf` using:

 ```r
 install.packages("sf")